 I’m not even gonna pretend like I didn’t eat all of these myself.
 I know you guys look forward to my entertainment for a few paragraphs before I get all serious about the food, but forget it.
 Smoked Salmon, Dill, and Horseradish Tartlets deserve top priority.
-The perfectly cooked crust, the salty, smoky, slightly spicy, herby, eggy filling.
+The perfectly cooked crust, the salty, smoky, herby, and slightly spicy eggy filling.
 Oh.
 My.
 Gawh.

 Smoked salmon is delicious and we all know this and can agree.
 Side note: One of my favorite breakfasts is from a place around the corner that scrambles egg whites with smoked salmon, capers, and cream cheese, and I’m going to recreate that soon.
 Yes, for sure.

-But the thing about Smoked Salmon, Dill, and Horseradish Tartlets is that even if you left out the smoked salmon — first of all, we would have to call them Dill-Horseradish Egg Custard Tartlets and second of all, who would leave smoked salmon out of anything?
-But even if you left out the smoked salmon, that egg part, with the bright dill, almost Dijon flavor (where does that come from? the horseradish, I guess?), plus that part-flaky part-chewy crust, it’s totally doing it for me.
+But the thing about Smoked Salmon, Dill, and Horseradish Tartlets is that even if you left out the smoked salmon — first of all, we’d have to rename them and second of all, who would leave smoked salmon out of anything?
+But even if you left out the smoked salmon, that egg part, with the bright dill, almost Dijon flavor (where does that come from? the horseradish, I guess?), plus that flaky-yet-chewy-at-the-same-time crust?… that’s totally doing it for me.
 I’ve found my spirit

 animal food.
 And it is a Smoked Salmon, Dill, and Horseradish Tartlet.
 The end.

 Okay, so fast forward to present day.
 That above was written one or two days after I made and froze the tartlets.
 Of course, I ate the very first one fresh.
 And then I set one aside for my chef friend.
-But I froze the rest because I also made two other recipes on that very same day and OH THE FOOD – my fridge was full and I knew Smoked Salmon, Dill, and Horseradish Tartlets would freeze well.
+But I froze the rest because I also made two other recipes on that very same day and OH THE FOOD – my fridge was full and I knew these tartlets would freeze well.
 They did freeze well, but you wanna know what else they did?
 They unfroze well.
-Even with pork tenderloin and flaky fish in my fridge, my stomach was insatiable for Smoked Salmon Tartlets.
+Even with cider-spiked pork tenderloin and flaky fisherman’s pie in my fridge, my stomach was insatiable for Smoked Salmon Tartlets.

-And reading this now… My stomach is growling, my hands are shaking, my mouth is watering.
+Reading this now… looking at the pictures… my stomach is growling, my hands are shaking, my mouth is watering.
 And there’s nothing to be done except make up another batch of these precious little breakfast, lunch, snack, brunch things and eat them all over again.

 Smoked Salmon, Dill, and Horseradish Tartlets